 San Francisco 49ers head coach Jim Harbaugh and Seattle Seahawks head coach Pete Carroll have been tweaking each other since Harbaugh was at Stanford, Carroll was at USC, and the Pac-12 was the Pac-10.
-Their rivalry (which seems to go beyond the traditional coaches rivalry to something more closely resembling light contempt) has accelerated this offseason, with many experts claiming that the two teams may be the best in the NFL coming into the 2013 season.
+Their rivalry (which seems to go beyond the traditional coaches' rivalry to something more closely resembling light contempt) has accelerated this offseason, with many experts claiming that the two teams may be the best in the NFL coming into the 2013 season.
 Carroll's team has been in the news over the last few years for the wrong reasons more than Harbaugh's, and the cause has been a string of player suspensions related to violations of the league's substance-abuse policy.
-Defensive end Bruce Irvin became the sixth Seahawks player since 2010 to be suspended in May.
-Unprescribed use of the ADD drug Adderall has been the primary violation.
+In May, defensive end Bruce Irvin became the sixth Seahawks player since 2010 to be suspended, and unprescribed use of the ADD drug Adderall has been the primary reason.

 Asked about the Seahawks' extracurricular issues at the end of the first day of his team's minicamp on Tuesday, Harbaugh couldn't resist another tweak at Carroll, and a clear definition of his own coaching philosophy.

 ''Is it a concern?
 I've definitely noticed it,'' Harbaugh said of the Seahawks. ''You don't know what it is.
 Even when people say what it is, you don't know that that's what it is.
 I've heard this thrown out or that, but that's usually the agents or the players themselves saying it's, for example, Adderall.
 But the NFL doesn't release what it actually is, so you have no idea.
 You're taking somebody at their word that I don't know if you can take them at their word, understanding the circumstances.''